The Supreme Court Is Not Done Remaking America (2024)

 adam liptak

 That’s right.
-And if you think about it, Michael, Congress can’t anticipate every circ*mstance.
+And if you think about it, Michael, Congress can’t anticipate every circumstance.
 Congress will, on purpose sometimes, and inevitably at other times, leave gaps in the law.
 And those gaps need to be filled by someone.
 And the choice that the Chevron decision made was to say, we’re going to let the expert regulator fill in those gaps.
 If there are ambiguities in statutes, the reasonable interpretation of the regulator will get deference from courts.

 Experts, not judges, will decide this matter, is what Chevron said 40 years ago.
 And it’s really hard to overstate the consequences of overruling Chevron.
 It will open countless, countless regulations to judicial challenge.
 It may actually kind of swamp the courts.
 The courts have relied very heavily on Chevron to make difficult decisions about complicated stuff, questions about the environment, and food safety, and drugs, and securities, questions that really often require quite technical expertise.